sergio-nunez-meneses/test-neo4j/README.md

 RETURN p.name, relatedTo.roles, type(relatedTo)
 ```

-Return all nodes that are `n` hopes away Tom Hanks. `filmIndustry` variable refers to Person and Movie nodes:
+Return all nodes that are `n` hops away Tom Hanks. `filmIndustry` variable refers to Person and Movie nodes:

 ```cypher
 // return all Movie nodes